ScottPiersall/RoundTabler/README.md

 2. Double-click on the `WindowsLaunchRoundTablerTestingNetwork.bat` to automatically build and start the RoundTabler Docker container and the Docker Application Stack.
 3. Open Docker Desktop and launch the CLI on the instance named 'roundtabler'.
-4. Navigate to the src directory using:

-    * `cd src`

 #### You are now ready to start using RoundTabler.